 From Interlaken Ost, you will take the spectacular railway to Lauterbrunnen and Kleine Scheidegg, and finally reach the highest rail station in Europe: the Jungfraujoch.
 After enjoying the view and the snow up here, you descend back to Kleine Scheidegg.
 Then you'll take another route down to Grindelwald, passing the impressive Eiger North face.
 From Grindelwald you'll take a direct train to Interlaken Ost.
 This day trip takes about 6 hours.

 It is not worth going up the Jungfraujoch if it's cloudy up there.
-Here are some bad weather alternative activities:
+Check our Interlaken page for bad weather activities.

 A magnificent trip from Interlaken Ost via the Golden Pass to Montreux, along Lake Geneva.
 You can optionally book VIP seats in the front of the train for the leg from Zweisimmen to Montreux.
 This allows you to see the route from the train driver's perspective.
 The trip takes about 3h15.
 If you choose to arrive early, there's still time left to travel up to Rochers-de-Naye by cogwheel train.

 The train ride to Zermatt takes about 2.5 hours.
 That leaves time to do something extra, like a boat trip from Montreux to Lausanne.
 From Lausanne you can take the train to Zermatt.
 This adds about 3 hours to today's activities.
 Another option is to arrive early in Zermatt and do the cogwheel train trip up the Gornergrat, for a good view of the Matterhorn.